ji-zai/personal-site/content/essays/fear-equality.md

 A prospective student that wants to join the best learning program, who correctly understands asymmetry, would be fearful of any program that claims that a high percentage of its graduates are equally competent or have found jobs that pay similarly well.
 That's a sign that the graduates are average, and / or that they are joining companies that are average.
 Since there is no stagnation, only accelerated growth or death, those companies they join will become irrelevant more quickly than ever before, and these students will be left wondering what went wrong.

 Selectivity is not what matters, it's the outcomes.
 A highly selective organization that still has equal outcomes is almost certainly a terrible one.
 A useless organization can still have asymmetric outcomes that make it seem that it's a great institution.
 They do this by simply bringing together a bunch of ambitious talent together and letting them do their thing.
-It's important to understand how much the institution is actually impacting the asymmetric outcomes, before you end up giving them your hard earned money. <FootnoteReference number={4} /> A sharp perspective student will find ways to get the benefits, without paying the cost because they will understand that the most important education comes from having great peers, and not the institution.
+It's important to understand how much the institution is actually impacting the asymmetric outcomes, before you end up giving them your hard earned money <FootnoteReference number={5} />.
+A sharp prospective student will find ways to get the benefits, without paying the cost because they will understand that the most important education comes from having great peers, and not the institution.

 And lastly it's important to also be cautious of asymmetry when the best player is average.
 That means that not only is the institution not teaching the skills at the level of complexity required to be relevant in a highly leveraged world, it means they suck at teaching even simpler skills.

-We need entirely new playbooks to optimally build companies, educate ourselves, and even build society <FootnoteReference number={5} /> in ways that are aligned with sharply rising asymmetry.
+We need entirely new playbooks to optimally build companies, educate ourselves, and even build society <FootnoteReference number={6} /> in ways that are aligned with sharply rising asymmetry.
 Some of these optimal paths will feel quite counterintuitive.

 ---